 Life Insurance is one of the most essential types of personal insurance.
-There are different types of Life Insurance policies with varying structures but, as a whole, it is designed to provide financial security for surviving family members and dependents after the death of a loved one.
+There are different types of policies with varying structures but, as a whole, it is designed to provide financial security for surviving family members and dependents after the death of a loved one.
 For example, if the head of household or a primary caregiver passes away, Life Insurance can help supplement the loss of his or her income – or the expense of outsourcing services that were provided by that family member, such as cleaning, grocery shopping or cooking.
 It can also establish a payoff plan for your financial obligations, so any outstanding debt on your mortgage, automobile or funeral expenses, will not burden your family.

 Webb Insurance is an experienced life insurance brokerage firm headquartered in St. Charles, Mo.
 For more than 35 years, our office has served the greater St. Louis region and beyond by offering plans from some of the highest rated companies, including Ohio National and Midland National.
-Our agents have an in-depth knowledge on all of our Life Insurance plans and how they work in conjunction with Casualty and Property Insurance.
+Our agents have an in-depth knowledge on all of our plans and how they work in conjunction with Casualty and Property Insurance.

 Making plans for a worst-case scenario can be uncomfortable and even a little difficult to discuss.
 Let a member of the Webb Insurance team be your ally and help you choose the best policy for your family.
 We want you to feel confident and empowered with a plan in place for your loved ones’ financial well-being.